freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 > [!TIP]
 > The API Server serves APIs at `http://localhost:3000`.
 The Gatsby app serves the client application at `http://localhost:8000`

-> If you visit <http://localhost:3000/explorer> you should see the available APIs.
+> While you are logged in, if you visit <http://localhost:3000/explorer> you should see the available APIs.

 > [!WARNING]
-> Clearing your cookies or running `npm run seed:certified-user` will log you out, and you will have to sign in again
+> Clearing your cookies or running `npm run seed:certified-user` will log you out, and you will have to sign in again.

 ## Sign in with a local user